 Interest in the auction was truly international, with the majority of bidders coming from the United States.
 United Kingdom bidders contributed significantly, and clients from South America, Russia and Asia actively participated.
 Attendees took the lion's share of the top lots, although telephone bidding was the most popular method of bidding overall, with online bidding a close second.

-Fittingly, American painters realized the highest prices in the auction.
+Fittingly, American painters realised the highest prices in the auction.
 In addition to Bradford, two James Buttersworth works saw strong results.
-The artist's "An American ship being towed out with other shipping," achieved $62,500, while his colorful "Shipping in Palermo off the Mediterranean," realized $52,500.
+The artist's "An American ship being towed out with other shipping," achieved $62,500, while his colourful "Shipping in Palermo off the Mediterranean," realised $52,500.

 Bonhams next auction of Maritime Paintings & Decorative Arts will take place in New York in January 2014.